This is a long post - settle in!!

 This gives Eileen and myself a genealogy puzzle.
 If William was born in 1815, then who was his mother?
 It can’t be Sarah if she was in Scotland until 1819.
 Most of the trees showing William and Sarah state (and indeed he reports on the 1860 census) that he was born in New York - not Canada like Neil and Colin.

-We know that William's grandfather father, Neil McDougall, died early and his son, Lachlan, went to New York to live with an uncle, Neil McKinnon, a prosperous wine merchant.
+We know that William's grandfather, Neil McDougall, died early and his son, Lachlan, went to New York to live with an uncle, Neil McKinnon, a prosperous wine merchant.
 Lachlan received a good education and it is stated in Colin’s family history write-up that he left his uncle to make his own way and migrated to the Mohawk Valley in New York.
 This could very well be the Delaware County area of New York, where it is said William worked as a school teacher and in the lumber business.
 Several records show that Lachlan's son, William, was born in Masonville, Delaware County, New York.
 While Colin reports that Lachlan then migrated into Canada in 1814, married Sarah Ruthven and had William in 1815, the facts do not support this scenario, especially since Sarah was not in the Americas prior to 1819, and never in New York.

 Because other genealogy sources report that William McDougall’s mother was Belinda Beals, we have done quite a bit of research on this person.
 There were indeed several Beals in Masonville, Delaware, New York where Lachlan was supposedly working in the 1815 timeframe, lending some credibility to the Belinda Beals information (since it cannot be Sarah Ruthven).
-One Beals gentlemen had daughters, Lucinda and Linda, the older probably being too old to be a mother to William.
+One Beals gentleman had daughters, Lucinda and Linda, the older probably being too old to be a mother to William.
 We can place no marriage to either of these ladies, nor any birth record for William in that area, no divorce or death of a Belinda Beals McDougall in that timeframe.
 That doesn’t mean it didn’t happen - we just can’t find the records.
 There is a tree that indicates that a Belinda Beals, born 1798 died in 1882 in Masonville, Delaware, New York, apparently unmarried.

 Another curious thing about the William McDougall situation is that William was born in 1815 and the Colin who was supposed to be his brother was born in 1834.
 That’s quite a time gap.
 Another factor that would indicate that William and Colin were not full brothers is a cemetery transcription on Neil McDougall’s grave.
 Neil is the boy born to Lachlan and Sarah in 1822 (7 years after William’s birth) and who died in 1837 at age 14.
 We have found an entry in the New Glasgow Cemetery located in Alborough Township, Elgin County, Ontario, Canada which reads: